ffplayout/ffplayout/README.md

 - overlay a logo
 - trim and fade the last clip, to get full 24 hours, if the duration is less then 6 seconds add a blank clip
 - set custom day start, so you can have playlist for example: from 6am to 6am, instate of 0am to 12pm
-- minimal system requirements and no special tools
+- normal system requirements and no special tools
     - we only need **ffmpeg**, **ffprobe** and a buffer tool like **mbuffer** or **pv**
     - no GPU power is needed
-    - ram and cpu depends on video resolution, I recommend minimum 4 cores and 3.5GB ram for 576p
+    - ram and cpu depends on video resolution, minimum 4 threads and 3GB ram for 576p are recommend
 - python version 3.5 and up

 XML Playlist Example